vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 If you don’t want the list to contain some specific articles, just set the `article` to `false` in the frontmatter of the article.

-If you want to top a specific article in the article list, just set `sticky` to `true` in the frontmatter of the article.
+To sticky a specific article in the article list, just set `sticky` to `true` in the frontmatter of the article.

 ::: tip Order